+Relax, friend.
 Fortunately, all you need is an HDMI switcher.
 The best HDMI switchers feature four or more HDMI connections, with ports powered by the latest HD chipsets to bring you the best picture and sound quality you can get.
-High-quality switchers also offer functions like auto-switching, 4K and 3D support, and remote control operation.
+They plug directly into one of the many HDMI inputs your TV already has and tout awesome features like automatic input-switching, 4K and 3D support, and remote control operation.

-If you’re in need of an HDMI switcher, we’ve compiled this roundup of the best models on the market right now.
+If you're in need of a great HDMI switcher, we've compiled this roundup of the best models on the market right now.

 Why you should buy it: You're looking for a top-of-the-line switcher with a future-proofed home theater interface.